 Ayo Odebisi a.k.a.
-Paramole was one of the three persons [cum mentors] who never ever stopped loving me as the human being I am, despite my apparent unusual and often disconcerting approach to life, perhaps because he was a far more unusual fellow with an even more disconcerting approach to life.
-Death has changed this dynamic, taking me totally unawares.
+Paramole (1956-2017) was one of the three persons [cum mentors] who never ceased loving me as the human being I am.
+He loved me despite my apparent unusual and often disconcerting approach to life, perhaps because he was a far more unusual fellow with an even more disconcerting approach to life.
+Death has changed this dynamic, taking me unawares.

-I have never met an individual so independent but so gregarious, so generous but so prudent, so outspoken but so tactful, so refined but so counterculture, so charismatic but so modest, so wealthy but so ragged.
+I have never met an individual so independent but so gregarious; so generous but so prudent; so outspoken but so tactful; so refined but so counterculture; so charismatic but so modes; so wealthy, but so ragged.
 He was a mathematician that spent more time on poetry.
-He was the power broker who was never steeped in politics.
+The power broker was never involved in politics.
 He was the millionaire who lived liked he was penniless.
 He was a gifted intellectual but one of the ‘everyday people’.
 And none of it was contrived.
 Oh yes!
 Paramole was a living Paradox.

 Paramole was a farmer, mathematician, banker, management consultant, facilitator and entrepreneur.
-He is only man I have known who had rejected appointments to the office of state commissioner (to a serving governor) thrice; he certainly had better things to do.
+Paramole is the only man I have known who had rejected appointments to the office of state commissioner (to a serving governor) thrice; he certainly had better things to do.
 He did!
-The man was a member the Nigerian upper-class and was close friends with many famous Nigerians; he never dressed like one though, only his supply and taste in whiskey, tobacco and food as well as his many massive houses and his considerable charity revealed his status.
+The man was a member of the Nigerian upper-class and was close friends with many famous Nigerians.
+He never dressed like one though.
+Only his supply and taste in whiskey, tobacco and food, as well as his many large houses and his considerable charity, revealed his status.

-Paramole was a great man and a man of the people; he always stood for the right thing, making things right and better.
-He unrelentingly believed in the “unquenchability of human spirit” and “freedom”, those were the things that mattered most to him.
-For him the human spirit is ever-enduring, ever-creative, only the body and things made of earth die.
-His, spirit lives on.
+Paramole was a great man and a man of the people in the very best context.
+He always stood for the Right thing, making things right and better.
+He unrelentingly believed in the “unquenchability of the human spirit” and “freedom”.
+Those were the things that mattered most to him.
+For him, the human spirit is ever-enduring, ever-creative, only the body and things made of earth die.
+His spirit lives on.
 So, I will not mourn Paramole… if I can resist it – I do not know if I can.